KJHJason/Cultured-Downloader-CLI/README.md

   cultured-downloader-cli fantia [flags]

 Flags:
+  -r, --auto_solve_recaptcha    Whether to automatically solve the reCAPTCHA when it appears.
+If failed, the program will solve it automatically if this flag is false.
-  -c, --cookie_file string      Pass in a file path to your saved Netscape/Mozilla generated cookie file to use when downloading.
+                                Otherwise, if this flag is true and it fails to solve the reCAPTCHA, the program will ask you to solve it manually on your browser with the SAME supplied session by visiting https://fantia.jp/recaptcha (default true) -c, --cookie_file string      Pass in a file path to your saved Netscape/Mozilla generated cookie file to use when downloading.
                                 You can generate a cookie file by using the "Get cookies.txt LOCALLY" extension for your browser.
                                 Chrome Extension URL: https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc